hisr2024/BhriguWelt/frontend/README.md

   export `NODE_TLS_REJECT_UNAUTHORIZED=0` temporarily when testing against those hosts (never in production).
 - Clear Next.js cache between backend URL changes with `rm -rf .next`.
+- Console warnings like `Failed to load resource: net::ERR_CONNECTION_REFUSED` for `/health` or `/calendar` mean the backend at `http://localhost:8000` (or `NEXT_PUBLIC_BACKEND_URL`) is unreachable.
+Start the backend locally or point the frontend at a reachable API host to clear the warning; otherwise the UI will fall back to cached demo responses.
+- A minified React error `#310` expands to "Rendered more hooks than during the previous render," which is triggered when a component calls hooks conditionally.
+Ensure every render of a component executes the same sequence of hooks (e.g., move hooks above conditionals or guard returns) to remove this client-side error.

 ## Deployment to Vercel